March 26, 2021

 Top executives from REWE, Coca-Cola, and Kellogg’s joined our Insights Roundtable recently to share the strategies and tactics they use to support quality decision-making and overcome common insights and decision-making obstacles.

-While efforts to bring knowledge together across REWE date back to the 2008 financial crisis, their insights team now uses its next-generation Market Logic platform “Knowledge Hub” (“the Hub”) to deliver personalized information to the business by digitizing existing corporate behaviour.
+While efforts to bring knowledge together across REWE date back to the 2008 financial crisis, their insights team now uses its next-generation Market Logic platform “Knowledge Hub” (“the Hub”) to deliver personalized information to the business by digitizing existing corporate behavior.

 The team uses the Hub to deliver a longstanding insights product historically distributed on Fridays, called “The Notes.”
 This used to be an old-fashioned email with a PDF document, said Marc Röhder, Leader of Customer Analytics Business Insights at REWE.
 Now it’s an expert-curated newsletter distributed from the platform.